 Creating a memorable outdoor dinner party can be a breeze with these easy outdoor entertaining tips from the experts.

-Whether it’s a backyard grilling party, a more formal sit down meal, or simply gathering family and friends, taking a few extra steps will make it memorable and much easier on you, the host.
+Whether it’s a backyard grilling party, an Afternoon Tea party, or simply gathering family and friends, taking a few extra steps will make it memorable and much easier on you, the host.

 And if you hadn’t planned to host an outdoor party, I challenge you to do it once this season with these tips!